Unristricted/Grokking-Deep-RL-Reading-Group/readme.md

 The repository is organized into four main sections, each focusing on different aspects of reinforcement learning:

-### MDP (Markov Decision Processes)
+### DP-MDP (Dynamic Programming Based Algorithms)
-Comprehensive collection of MDP algorithm implementations, including multi-armed bandits and classic RL environments.
+Comprehensive collection of algorithms when we assume the underlying Markov-Decision-Process in known.

 ### DQN (Deep Q-Networks)
 Implementation of DQN applied to the Brick Breaker game environment.
 Features both TensorFlow and PyTorch implementations with various improvements and refinements.